The are currently no upcoming matches, this page will update as they become available.

-In 2020 the 16th UEFA European Football Championship will take place from the 12th June to the 12th July.
+The 16th UEFA European Football Championship was scheduled to take place from the 12th June to the 12th July 2020.
+On 17 March 2020, UEFA announced that the tournament would be delayed by a year due to the 2020 coronavirus pandemic in Europe and is now due to take place from 11 June to 11 July 2021.
 The tournament is scheduled to take place in 12 cities across 12 UEFA countries.
 As well as celebrating the 60th “birthday” of the competition this decision removes some financial pressure in hosting such a large tournament; the format has expanded from 31 matches featuring 16 nations to 51 featuring 24.
 This format also means that for the first time no team has automatically qualified for the competition as the host country.

 The Stadio Olimpico in Rome will host the opening game, where hosts Italy will play Turkey.
 The Semi-Finals and Finals will be played at Wembley Stadium in London, having the largest capacity of any of the stadiums hosting.

 20 of the 24 Championship spots were decided by the main qualifying process which took place from March to November 2019.
 The last 4 spots are chosen from the UEFA Nations League.
-Four teams from each division that have not already qualified for the Euro finals will compete in the play-offs for each division in March 2020.
+Four teams from each division that have not already qualified for the Euro finals will compete in the play-offs for each division, originally scheduled for March 2020, these matches will now be played in the international window at the start of June, subject to a review of the situation.
 The winners of the play-offs for each division are scheduled to join the 20 teams that have already qualified for the Euro finals.

 About 70% of the sports betting industry is estimated to come from betting on Football, and the UEFA European Championship is arguably the most prestigious international tournament after the FIFA World Cup.
 This makes it a major event in the betting calendar.